jiyao94/LibMaster/README.md

 # LibMaster
-LibMaster is a tool that enables repeatedly using similar function blocks in different DPU configration files.
+LibMaster is a tool that enables repeatedly using similar function blocks in different DPU configuration files.
 It takes **DPU libraries** and a **DPU database**, and then generates a new DPU file following an **Application plan**.
 Before using this tool, users should have DPU libraries with **correct standards**, which will be specified in this README.

 To get the lastest update of this tool, please refer to [source code](https://github.com/jiyao94/LibMaster) on GitHub.